Guardrails Beat Guidance: A Large-Scale Study of Rules, Skills, and Persistent Configuration for Coding Agents: Experiments and Results

-While no individual comparison reaches $p < 0.05$ at our sample size, the consistency is notable: all 7 non-baseline conditions show positive improvement (range 6.9--13.8pp).
-A binomial test on the sign of improvement (7/7 positive) yields $p = 0.008$, providing strong evidence that rules genuinely help despite individual comparisons lacking power.
+No individual McNemar comparison reaches $p < 0.05$ at $n=58$; the headline rests on \emph{direction}, not magnitude.
+All seven non-baseline conditions improve over baseline, and a binomial sign test on the seven directions gives $p = 0.008$.
+This is modest but consistent evidence that rules genuinely help in this setting; it is not evidence that any specific rule set is reliably better than another.

-This pattern of content-independent improvement is consistent with \emph{context priming}: the presence of any structured instructions activates a more careful problem-solving mode in the agent, regardless of their specific content.
-This parallels findings by \citet{min2022rethinking} that in-context learning benefits from demonstration \emph{format} more than \emph{content}, and by \citet{webson2022prompt} that even irrelevant prompts can be as effective as relevant ones.
+The pattern is consistent with a \emph{context priming} mechanism: the mere presence of structured, on-topic instruction nudges the agent into a more careful problem-solving mode, with secondary sensitivity to content.
+This parallels findings by \citet{min2022rethinking} that in-context learning benefits from demonstration \emph{format} more than \emph{content}, and \citet{webson2022prompt}'s observation that even semantically irrelevant prompts can be as effective as relevant ones.